elimirks/b64/README.md

 ### UTF-8
 - It will mostly work inside comments (except for UTF-8 sequences with trailing `*/` bytes!).
 - It won't work anywhere else
+### Max binary size
+The max binary size is effectively 2^31.
+This is a constraint of Linux.
+Technically I think you can increase that by avoiding instruction-relative addressing, but then you're looking at some gnarly generated opcodes.
 ### SIMD
 Compile with `RUSTFLAGS='-C target-feature=+avx2'` to leverage SIMD in the lexer.
 It slightly improves throughput (by about 1% from my benchmarks).